-HW modules to perform particular action.
+The services layer acts as an interface that defines a set of services available to the end user to specify an application.
+This layer abstracts details of the presented HW and provides a HW independent API for the application needs.
+The services themselves are commands to the HW modules to perform particular actions.
 Conceptually they are similar to HW independent drivers.
-By separating the platform services from the actual HW platform we introduce the separation between the system behavior and its cost/performance thus introducing the flexibility to the design space exploration.
+By separating the platform services from the actual HW platform, we introduce additional separation between the system behavior and its cost/performance, thus providing flexibility to the design space exploration.

 The total set of services provided by the services layer is composed of a number of subsets, where each subset is dedicated to a particular hardware component, and represents the maximum possible set of services that may be provided by all possible platform vendors.
-The choice of a particular platform defines the subset of the total set of services by making them available at the application layer.
+The choice of a particular platform defines the subset of the total set of services by making them available to the application layer.
 However, the number of provided services by a hardware component may vary from one supplier to another, which introduces constraints to the application interpretation.
 Thus, at the application layer validation of the tasks composition according to the chosen platform is taking place.
-For example, if application requires a service that is not specified for a particular platform, the user will see a compilation error.
+For example, if the application requires a service that is not specified for a particular platform, the user will see a compilation error.
 Thus the user needs to be aware of the set of available services.